Skip to content

 For example...

-Both mods have .IMG archives which contain the Infernus files "infernus.wft" (model) and "infernus.wtd" (texture).
+Both folders have an .IMG archive in them which contain the Infernus files infernus.wft (model) and infernus.wtd (texture).

 If we don't add a number at the beginning of the folder names and just leave them like this...